NCERT Solutions for Class 11 Biology Chapter 1 - The Living World

 Answer:

 A taxonomic key refers to an artificial analytical device used for identifying organisms.
 Usually, in a key, two contrasting characters are used.
 The one present in the organism is chosen while the other is rejected.
 Each statement of a key is called a lead.
-Separate taxonomic keys are used for each taxonomic category like species, genus, family, etc. Keys are generally analytical in nature.
+Separate taxonomic keys are used for each taxonomic category, like species, genus, family, etc. Keys are generally analytical.

 Q11.
 Illustrate the taxonomical hierarchy with suitable examples of a plant and an animal.